kore-ledger/site/content/en/docs/overview/dlt_vs/index.md

 ## What is a DLT?

 **DLT** is an acronym for **Distributed Ledger Technology**.
-It is a concept that refers to a distributed database, which is replicated and synchronized on multiple network nodes and accessible by multiple parties.
-This technology allows us to store multiple identical copies of a record on different computers within a network, making it easy for multiple participants to consult and update it.
-This concept has attracted attention in the last decade because one of its variants, blockchain technology, underpins most cryptocurrencies.
+This concept refers to a distributed database, which is replicated and synchronized across multiple network nodes and accessible to various parties.
+This technology allows us to store identical record copies on different computers, making it easy for multiple participants to view and update it.
+Unlike traditional distributed databases, it works like a ledger: only new records can be added, and old ones cannot be deleted or modified.
+This idea has attracted attention in the last decade because one of its variants, blockchain technology, underpins most cryptocurrencies.

 {{% imgproc dlt_vs Resize "600x" %}}
 (Left) Centralized Ledger technology.
 (Right) Distributed Ledger technology.